makeyourownmaker/sa-summary/README.md

    * Setup travis CI
    * Possibly also setup [kritika.io](http://kritika.io)
  * Improve documentation
-   * Add field descriptions for some of the examples tables
    * Add some of the README sections to the script in the form of [pod](https://perldoc.perl.org/perlpod.html) markup
  * Improve output
    * Improve error messages